 Can I Be Charged with a DWI on Private Property?

 You are likely aware that you should not drive on public streets or roads if you are impaired.
 Unfortunately, you might find yourself in an unexpected situation and wind up getting charged with driving while impaired (DWI) – even when you didn’t do anything wrong.
 As you’ll see below, you can get charged with a DWI on private property under several circumstances.

-At Randall & Stump, PLLC, we believe that your future is worth protecting.
+At Randall & Stump, Criminal Defense Attorneys, we believe that your future is worth protecting.
 If you’ve been charged with DWI, we will aggressively protect your rights as we fight for you to obtain a fair result.
 To schedule a free and confidential case consultation with a skilled Charlotte DWI defense attorney, call us today at (980) 237-4579, or reach out through our online contact form.